-Last updated on December 11th, 2018
+Last updated on December 4th, 2020

 For something as supposedly simple as mixing a few ingredients together, the hidden details that you don’t realize when you first start making food for yourself might be enough to make a novice throw in the towel.

 And one of those things that falls under the G.I.
 Joe dictum (“knowing is half the battle“) is the most foolproof and accurate way to measure liquid and dry ingredients.

-I’ve said it before, but the best way to guarantee accuracy and consistency when measuring isn’t to use cups or spoons; it’s to use a kitchen scale.
+I’ve said it before, but the best way to guarantee accuracy and consistency when measuring isn’t to use cups or spoons.
+It’s to use a kitchen scale.

-Why You Should Measure By Weight
+Why You Should Measure Ingredients By Weight

 Being able to dump ingredients into one bowl set atop a scale is much less messy and leaves far fewer items to wash once your food goes into the oven.

 Can you eyeball a 2-ounce serving of pasta?
 Do you know what 3 ounces of salmon looks like?
 How about 1/2 ounce of nuts?

 But if you continue to measure by volume, it’s important to know which measuring cups you should be using for which ingredients.

 Say you need 1 cup of water for a recipe, so you turn on the faucet and start filling up your basic metal measuring cup.

 But you can’t fill it to the tippy top or you’ll spill water everywhere as you carry it from the sink to the mixing bowl, so you might leave 1/8 inch of headroom between the lip of the cup and the water line.